FRÉDÉRIC PAYANT Trumpet

 While freelancing, Frédéric played with Laval, Drummondville, Sherbrooke, Longueuil, Grand Ballets Canadiens, and a season with the Thunder Bay Symphony Orchestra.

 Currently, Frédéric is in the Assistant Principal Trumpet with the Edmonton Symphony Orchestra.
-In his spare time Frédéric can be found biking, skiing or baking, which are just a few of his favorite pasttimes outside of music.
+In his spare time Frédéric can be found biking, skiing, or baking, which are just a few of his favorite pastimes outside of music.